check-spelling-sandbox/opentelemetry-cpp/docs/testing-with-ssl.md

 shell> /path/to/bin/otelcorecol_linux_amd64 --config /path/to/otel-config-ssl.yaml
 ```

-Note, the `example/http/http_example` can not be used (it understands neither SSL
+Note, the `example/http/http_example` cannot be used (it understands neither SSL
 nor OTLP HTTP).

 ## Testing SSL on the wire